web-design-project-2025/web-design-project-group-03/README.md

 ## Overview

-**BLNCE** is a responsive web application built as part of the class "Web Design Project" at Jönköping University during the spring term of 2025.
-It showcases front-end development competence using HTML, CSS, and JavaScript as well as visual design and user experience elements.
+**BLNCE** is a responsive web application developed during the _Web Design Project_ course at Jönköping University in the spring of 2025.
+It demonstrates front-end development skills using HTML, CSS, and JavaScript, while also integrating visual design and user experience principles.

-The project was made with the thought of possible expansion in mind, leaving space towards possibilites for scale and complexity.
+The project was built with scalability in mind, allowing room for future expansion in both functionality and complexity.

 ---